kpsdev1/Fitness-365/README.md

 - - -

 ### Coaches
-- This is the main section of the home page as it provides your infor mation about the coaches.
+- This is the main section of the home page as it provides your information about the coaches.
-- In this section we have images of the 3 coaches with a bit about them underneath.
+- In this section we have images of the 3 coaches with a bit of information about them underneath the images.
 - On desktop they are displayed horizontially and on tablets and mobiles they are display vertically.

 ![coaches section of the homepage](readme-docs/images/coaches.png)